What is Chanukah?

 Traditionally, on the first night, one candle is placed at the far right of the Chanukiah.
 The shammus candle is lit and three berakhot (blessings) are recited: These are l'hadlik neir (a general prayer over candles), she-asah nisim (a prayer thanking G-d for performing miracles for our ancestors at this time), and she-hekhianu (a general prayer thanking G-d for allowing us to reach this time of year).

 After reciting the blessings, the first candle is lit using the shammus candle, then the shammus candle is placed in its holder.
 The candles can be lit any time after dark but before midnight as is written: "The mitzvah of kindling the Chanukah lights is from sunset until traffic in the marketplace ceases."
-The candles are normally allowed to burn out on their own after a minimum of 1/2 hour, but if necessary they can be blown out at any time after that 1/2 hour.
+The candles are normally allowed to burn out on their own after a minimum of 1/2 hour, but if necessary they can be extinguished at any time after that 1/2 hour.
 On Shabbat, Chanukah candles are normally lit before the Shabbat candles, but may be lit any time before candle lighting time (or 18 minutes before sunset Friday).
-Candles cannot be blown out on Shabbat (due to the sabbath rule against igniting or extinguishing a flame).
+Candles cannot be extinguished on Shabbat (due to the sabbath rule against igniting or extinguishing a flame).
 Because the Chanukah candles must remain burning until a minimum of 1/2 hour after dark (about 90 minutes total burning time on Shabbat), some Chanukah candles won't get the job done.
 On one of the earlier nights, you might want to make sure your candles last long enough.
-If they don't, you might want to use something else for Chanukah on Shabbat, such as tea lights or even Shabbat candles.The Order of Lighting.
+If they don't, you might want to use something else for Chanukah on Shabbat, such as tea lights or even Shabbat candles.The Amount of Oil

 Why this difference in opinion?